 Expressive Writing

-with David McLoghlin
+David McLoghlin

-• collaborating via listening
+• collaborating and understanding via sharing and active listening

 • Free writing and journaling have long been recognised as therapeutic tools in healing from stress and symptoms of burn out.
 This class assists by helping students find a space to listen to their own voices and return refreshed and sustained from within.